Specialty veterinary care in Raleigh, NC.

 BluePearl Pet Hospital Raleigh is a specialty and emergency hospital with a mission to provide expert, collaborative, compassionate care to sick and injured pets 24 hours a day, 365 days a year.
 We work in partnership with primary care veterinarians who refer pets who need specialized diagnostics, treatments or procedures much as a doctor would refer you or a family member to a specialist to receive treatment for a specific illness or injury.

 Our goal is to provide the highest quality veterinary care possible by acting as an extension of your primary veterinarian.
-Our team of board-certified specialists in emergency, clinical nutrition, surgery, diagnostic imaging oncology, and internal medicine communicate with you and your veterinarian every step of the way from diagnosis to treatment to aftercare.
+Our team, which includes an array of board-certified specialists, communicates with you and your veterinarian every step of the way from diagnosis to treatment to aftercare.

 Our emergency team sees a wide variety of medical problems ranging from minor infections to life-threatening trauma.
 Among the more common problems treated by our emergency doctors are vomiting/diarrhea, urethral obstruction, toxic ingestion/exposure, trauma, respiratory distress, snakebites, heatstroke and end-of-life care.

 As with human emergency rooms, the most life-threatening cases are triaged first.
 Our veterinary team will evaluate patients when they arrive to collect vital signs prior to an examination by one of our emergency doctors.
 There may be times when more stable patients may need to wait so critical patients can be stabilized.
 Please know that every patient is important to us.
 We will take all the necessary steps to ensure all patients receive the care they need.

 Using advanced imaging modalities and services, our radiology department’s goal is to provide high-quality diagnostic images and interactive image interpretation that make a difference in patient care and outcomes, and to foster this ideal within the veterinary community.